 Explore wondrous Herefordshire and the spectacular Wye Valley from this homely barn conversion.

-Two ground floor bedrooms: 1 x king size double, 2 x ground floor double (one with en-suite shower, basin and WC).
+Two ground floor bedrooms: 1 x ground floor king size double with en-suite shower, basin and WC, 1 x ground floor double.
+1 x first floor king size with sitting area.
 Ground floor shower, basin and WC.
 Open-plan kitchen, dining and sitting area.

 About the location